CNugteren/CLBlast/README.md

 * When you care about achieving maximum performance.
 * When you want to be able to inspect the BLAS kernels or easily customize them to your needs.
 * When you run on exotic OpenCL devices which you need to tune yourself.
+* When you value an organized and modern C++ codebase.

 Use CLBlast instead of cuBLAS: